VasilisMylonas/avium/README.md

 If on Windows, run the scripts with the .ps1 extension instead.

-## Supported Platforms
+## Supported Platforms 🏗️

-Currently the following configurations are supported:
+Currently the following configurations are supported ✅️:

 | Architecture | Operating System | Compiler |
 | ------------ | ---------------- | -------- |